-, we proceed from the ultimate finding of our sages, seers, prophets and philosophers written in our scriptures to the effect that the universe and all its beings ultimately result from an unseen reality called spirit, an indivisible union of consciousness and energy.
+In this light, we proceed to learn from the ultimate finding of our natural and spiritual scientists, sages, prophets, seers and philosophers that the universe and all its beings ultimately result from an unseen reality, whether called energy or spirit, an indivisible union of consciousness animating the mind and energy animating the body.
 We reflect and contemplate upon it to validate it in our everyday experience.
+This learning may not put food on the table to survive, but it will enable us to live in health and harmony.

-The ultimate truth arrived at by our science of modernity and spirituality of antiquity is relational.
-Our bodies on the exterior resulting from energy are run by a mind on the interior in accordance with consciousness at its core.
-Ordinarily we are aware that we exist but unaware that we are all spiritual beings and therefore one at the core of our beings.
+The ultimate truth arrived at by both modern science and ancient spirituality is relational.
+Our bodies on the exterior are run by a mind on the interior in accordance with consciousness at its core.
+Ordinarily, we are aware that we exist but unaware that we are all spirit-energy beings and therefore conjoined at the hip.